UndefinedClear/book-docs-Electron/README.md

-# book-docs-opensource
+# book-docs-Electron

-**book-docs-opensource** is an open source project for creating, viewing, and organizing documentation in a GitBook-like format.
+**book-docs-electron** is an open source project for creating, viewing, and organizing documentation in a GitBook-like format.
 Built with modern frontend technologies (React, TypeScript, Vite, TailwindCSS), it offers a fast and flexible platform for your documentation needs.
+(But like an app)

 ## Features